boskovav/PIQMEE-Tutorial/README.md

 The data used in this tutorial contain several unique sequences, of which one is associated with multiple sampling time points.
 We de-duplicated the sequences according to *Option 2* described above, and thus obtained an alignment of 21 sequences, 1500 nucleotides each.
-We specified the sampling dates and number of copies each sequence in the sequence annotation.
+We specified the sampling dates and number of copies of each sequence in the sequence annotation.
 <!-- The number of copies here represents the number of reads that have been obtained for each sequence at that particular time point. -->
 You can check out this annotation by opening the alignment file in a text editor.
 The alignment can be downloaded as part of this tutorial (data_with_duplicates.fasta).